 It is also useful to pause and to reflect on why we give university credit for coursework.
 Credit is not given for simply showing up to class and observing the material being presented.
 Doing only this will no doubt result in failing the class.
 Instead, students are graded on how well they have understood and mastered the material.
 Even if someone were to watch all of the lecture material online, including the “deep dive” lectures, the instructor would be in no position to grade them on what they had learned.
 Although it would no doubt be possible to convert the approach outlined here into some sort of graded MOOC course, it is by no means the objective – and certainly not at all necessary in implementing the approach.

 In any event, I would argue that every university needs to offer a “Climate Crisis 101” course.
 If teachers committed to teaching these courses were to post at least some of their lecture material online in the form of YouTube videos, it would create a vast repository of material that could not only be used by their colleagues teaching these courses, but also by K-12 teachers and the public.

-I am now preparing to put this idea to the test.
-In the winter of 2020 I will be teaching a 600-student lecture totaled “The Climate Crisis: what it is and what each of us can do about it.”
-It is my attempt at a “Climate Crisis 101” course.
-If all goes well, it will principally be focused on a series of YouTube videos.
-I will be providing updates to this website in order to let you know how it goes.
-With fingers crossed!
+I put this idea to the test in the winter of 2020, when I taught a 600-student lecture course at UCSB titled “The Climate Crisis: what it is and what each of us can do about it.”
+It was my first attempt at a “Climate Crisis 101” course.
+Here is the link.